sagarkemble/1Million-checkbox-using-redis/readme.md

 | Scope             | Per socket connection                            |
 | Storage           | In-memory Map (fast, auto-cleared on disconnect) |

-> ⚠️ Note: Because the map is in-memory, rate limit state is not shared across multiple server instances.
-For production, this should be moved to Redis.

 ---

 ## 📁 Project Structure